marthapagani/kunikida-doppo-bot/README.md

 ## created by [cibertetica](https://github.com/cibertetica)

-## made with Python and Twython, running with PythonAnywhere
+## made with Python and Twython

 Tweeting automatically Bungou Stray Dogs' Kunikida Doppo pictures in a random amount of time, because he needs more love.
+Temporarily running manually in my computer because I had some problems with external tools on the internet.
+But I promise to always post at least 3 images every day.

-From all media: manga, preludes, anime, stage play, game.
+From all official media: manga, preludes, anime, stage play, game.
+If I ever repost fanart please tell me and drag me.

-Anime and manga screenshoots: Some are my own, others are from [bungoustrayshots](https://bungoustrayshots.weebly.com/), [bsd-bibliophile ](https://bsd-bibliophile.tumblr.com/tagged/kunikida-doppo) or [awkwardbsd](https://awkwardbsd.tumblr.com/tagged/kunikida-doppo).
+Anime and manga screenshoots: Some are my own, others are from [bungoustrayshots on Weebly](https://bungoustrayshots.weebly.com/), [bsd-bibliophile on Tumblr](https://bsd-bibliophile.tumblr.com/tagged/kunikida-doppo), [awkwardbsd on Tumblr](https://awkwardbsd.tumblr.com/tagged/kunikida-doppo), [ichiyo-higuchi on Tumblr](https://ichiyo-higuchi.tumblr.com/tagged/bsda).

 Game images: [Bungou Stray Dogs Mayoi wiki](https://bungomayoi.fandom.com/wiki/Main)

 Stage Play images: from the actors' Twitter profiles.
 Mostly [Teruma (Kunikida Doppo)](https://twitter.com/teruma_0606), [Hideya Tawada (Osamu Dazai)](https://twitter.com/hideyatawada), [Ryoki Nagae (Ranpo Edogawa)](https://twitter.com/Ryoki_N0826) or [Bungo Stage official account](https://twitter.com/bungo_stage)

-I'm working on addition of more screenshoots from anime season 3.
+I'm working on addition of more screenshoots from anime season 3, Anthology and Wan mangas.

-I'm still learning Python and OO, so soon I'll be able to modificate source code to make it object-oriented.

 If you have any doubts contact me through direct message in the own bot account.